acm94994/RSL_H1Lab/README.md

 ### IsaacLab

 - Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
-  We recommend using the conda installation as it simplifies calling Python scripts from the terminal.
+Creating a new conda environment is recommended for this, and is covered in the installation guide as well.

+- Install the python module for rsl_rl using the command below.

+    ```bash
+    ./isaaclab.sh -i rsl_rl
+    ```

+### RSL_H1Lab
 - Clone or copy this project/repository separately from the Isaac Lab installation (i.e. outside the `IsaacLab` directory):

     ```bash